-As of June 2012, the level of installed capacity is 3.9 percent of the current limit.
+As of June 2013, the level of installed capacity is 6.6 percent of the current limit.
 At this time, the Commission does not view the 1,500 MW limit as a barrier to installation of new renewable generation.
 The net-metering survey asked for information on the date of installation.
 This information indicates an increase in new renewable capacity in recent years.
 However, the rate of installation does not indicate that the cap would be approached in the near future.

-New Net Metering Regulations COMAR 20.50.10
+Net Metering Regulations COMAR 20.50.10

 COMAR 20.50.10, which promotes the deployment of net-metered facilities and simplifies the requirements for customer interconnection, was adopted as final and became effective on September 1, 2011.
-The new regulations address the allowed size for net metering eligibility as a multiple of customer load and establish aggregate net metering for agricultural, municipal, and non-profit customers.
-The Commission's Technical Staff has convened a stakeholder Net Metering Working Group ("NMWG") to aid utilities, installers, and customers in the implementation of the new regulations and to address any additional technical issues that may arise as each utility drafts and files revised net metering tariffs.
-The Commission has also republished related regulations to comply with the 2011 legislation which altered the annual payout mechanism for net metering customers that produce excess generation.
+The regulations address the allowed size for net metering eligibility as a multiple of customer load and establish aggregate net metering for agricultural, municipal, and non-profit customers.

 Eligible Customer Size.
-Under the new regulations, a customer may net meter using facilities that are sized to produce up to 200 percent of a customer's annual baseline energy (kWh) use.
+Under the regulations, a customer may net meter using facilities that are sized to produce up to 200 percent of a customer's annual baseline kWh use.

 Aggregate Net Metering.
 Aggregation of net-metered loads is the practice of combining meter readings from more than one utility service point.
 Utilities can provide this service by using physical interconnection of service points or by summing the total usage from two or more meters (virtual aggregation).
 Only certain types of customers are permitted to use this service.
-Agricultural, municipal (including county government), and non-profit (e.g. churches or schools) entities are permitted to aggregate net-metered loads under the regulations.
+Agricultural, municipal, and non-profit (e.g. churches or schools) entities are permitted to aggregate net-metered loads under the regulations.
 The practice of aggregation may provide increased incentives for system deployment by providing greater economies of scale for installations and allowing a customer to make the most efficient use of existing solar or wind resources.
-An agricultural application of aggregate net metering would consist of combining the load on the farm's barn, outbuildings, and residence.
+An example of an agricultural application of aggregate net metering would consist of combining the load on the farm's barn, outbuildings, and residence.
 A solar array may be installed on a barn which would normally have excellent sun exposure, although it would use little electric power.
-Joining the load of the residence (which may have less roof area or be in a shady location) and out buildings to the load of the barn would make the installation practical and cost-effective for the customer.
+Joining the load of the residence (which may have less roof area or be in a shady location) and out buildings to the load of the barn would make the installation practical and costeffective for the customer.

-The NMWG developed a Meter Aggregation Pilot Program, which implements COMAR 20.50.10.07 and .08 requiring utilities to provide aggregate net metering to more than one meter for certain types of customers.
-The new regulations are being implemented through utility-specific pilot programs with some temporary restrictions in order to allow for a smooth and cost-effective implementation.
-The Meter Aggregation Pilot Program with its temporary restrictions will end on December 1, 2012, at which time the Meter Aggregation Program will be implemented and open to all eligible customers.
-The table below shows the number of applications for the net metering aggregation pilot as of June 30, 2012.8
+By acceptance of utility tariffs, the Commission has implemented a Net Metering Aggregation Pilot Program.
+Current net metering tariffs implement COMAR 20.50.10.07 and .08 by requiring utilities to provide aggregate net metering to more than one meter for certain types of customers.
+The net metering aggregation regulations are being implemented through utility-specific pilot programs with some temporary restrictions in order to allow for a smooth and cost-effective implementation.
+The Meter Aggregation Pilot Program with its temporary restrictions is scheduled to end on December 1, 2013, at which time the Meter Aggregation Program will be implemented and open to all eligible customers.
+The table below shows the number of applications and installed projects for the net metering aggregation pilot reported by utilities as of June 30, 2013.